 Bonus payments in this these statistics relate to long service award payments which are paid to all qualifying staff regardless of gender once they have the required length of continuous service.
-In the year to 31st March 2017 no women qualified for a long service award.
+In the year to 31st March 2018 one male and one female qualified for a long service award.

-Proportion of male and females receiving bonus payment Year to 31 st March 2017
+Proportion of male and females receiving bonus payment Year to 31 st March 2018

-Men 7.69%
+Men 3.85%

-Women 0%
+Women 6.25%

-% Gender Pay Gap 100%
+% Gender Pay Gap -62.34%